ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-1-flask-getting-started.md

 # Individual Programming

 The beginning of this lab is individual work so make sure that you are on your own computer to do the assignment and read through the content thoroughly.
-Continue to work on this lab individualy until you hit a section entitled "Pair Programming," but make sure to read the interaction you should have with your partner before that in the section entitled "HTML and CSS."
+Continue to work on this lab individually until you hit a section titled "Pair Programming" in part 2, but make sure to read the interaction you should have with your partner before that in the section titled "HTML and CSS" in part 2 as well.

 # About Flask